 Botswana - Your passport should be valid for a minimum period of 6 months from the date of entry into Botswana.
 British citizens do not need visas for Botswana for intended stays of 90 days or less.
 Find out more.

 Zimbabwe - Your passport should be valid for a minimum period of 6 months and have 3 blank pages left in it to enable you to enter Zimbabwe and exit via one of the neighbouring countries.
 You will need a visa to visit Zimbabwe.
 You can get a visa from the Zimbabwean Embassy in London or on arrival in Zimbabwe.
+Most tourists use the visa on arrival service.
+Please ensure you have sufficient US Dollars to pay for your visa on arrival - currently USD$55.
 Find out more.

 Namibia - Your passport should be valid for a minimum period of 6 months from the date of entry into Namibia and have at least 1 completely blank page for Namibian immigration to use.
 British citizens do not need visas for Namibia for intended stays of 90 days or less.
 Find out more.